Trans-Coordinate Physics: Applying the dynamic principle (3 + 1)

 which normalizes the 3 + 1 wave function.

-\section{Applying the Dynamic Principle (3 + 1)}
+\section{Applying the dynamic principle (3 + 1)}

-The third condition on a wave function $\varphi (\textbf{a})$ in Eq.\ 1 requires that the dynamic principle applies throughout the space.
-This can be done in the 3 + 1 space of an event \textbf{a} by using the grid defined in Fig.\ 6c.
-Since we can do this at any event and for any orientation of the grid, we state the more general form of the third condition: \begin{quote} \emph{The wave function $\varphi (\textbf{a})$ of a particle at any event \textbf{a} is subject to a dynamic principle that is applied locally to any four mutually perpendicular space-time directions centered at \textbf{a}, where time is directed along the partition line through \textbf{a}.
-This principle determines how $\varphi (\textbf{a})$ evolves relative to its own time against the metric background, and how it relates spatially to its immediate neighbors.}. \end{quote} The continuity condition applies to the function $\varphi$ along any finite segment of line emanating from any event.
+The third condition on a wave function $\psi^(\textbf{a})$ in Eq.\ 1 requires that the dynamic principle applies throughout the space.
+This can be done in the 3 + 1 space of an event a by using the grid defined in Fig.\ 4c.
+Since we can do this at any event and for any orientation of the grid, we state the more general form of the third condition: